 She didn’t marry him for love, money and relative luxury did the trick.
 The sex games were, originally, part of the attraction.

 How the Society found out is never explained to Social Skills teams.
 They are given evidence of the abuse, in this case audio and video from cameras installed in his home while he was away on a business trip.
 The Society doesn’t post its stuff of course, even the contractors who installed the equipment couldn’t see it.
 It was live streamed to encrypted servers in Mrs. Pearson’s offices.
-She and her partner Daphne looked at it, verified what they’d been told.
+She and her partner Daphne, the second Mrs. Pearson, looked at it, verified what they’d been told.
 They’ll keep it until Mrs. Winston isn’t Mrs. anymore, then it disappears.

 Katya gets enough video to confirm, his wife’s faced is pixilated out, the twins will never see her in person.
 There are the additional details, photo of Winston, front of the house, his company, his car and plate number.